 As unfair as it may appear, as long as it’s in their Terms and Conditions or estimate then yes your property lawyer is entitled to charge a fee for this.
 The charge is not set by Virgin Money but by your Sefton lawyer.
 Some firms on the Virgin Money panel will quote ’dealing with mortgage’ fee but some practices incorporate it on their overall fee.

 I recently had an offer agreed on an apartment in Sefton.
 My mortgage broker recommended their conveyancers.
 I paid an on account payment of £225.
 A few days later, the property lawyer contacted me to say that they were not on the Lloyds conveyancing panel.
 Am I right in thinking that I should be due a refund?

 You should be able to recover this from the law firm if they were not on the Lloyds panel.
 They should have asked at the outset which lender you were obtaining a mortgage with.
 An important lesson to readers of this site is to check that the lawyers are on the appropriate lender panel.

 I used Stirling Law several years past for my conveyancing in Sefton.
 Now, I need the documents however the law firm is no longer operating.
 What do I do?

-Do contact the Solicitors Regulatory Authority (SRA) to assist in tracking down your conveyancing files.
+Do contact the Solicitors Regulatory Authority (SRA) to assist in tracing your conveyancing files.
 They can be contacted on please contact on 0870 606 2555.
 Alternatively, you should use their online form to make an enquiry.
-You will need to provide the SRA with as much information as possible to assist their search, including the name and address in Sefton of the conveyancing firm of solicitors you previously hired, the name of conveyancing solicitor with whom you had dealings, and the date on which you last had dealings with the firm.
+You will need to provide the SRA with as much information as possible to assist their search, including the name and address in Sefton of the conveyancing firm of solicitors you previously used, the name of conveyancing solicitor with whom you had dealings, and the date on which you last had dealings with the firm.